mhweber/website-hugo/content/post/2017-07-06-jekyll-to-hugo-with-blogdown.md

 blogdown::install_hugo()
 ```

 OK, assuming you have git installed, you've got the tools you need.
 At this point, I created, played with, and deleted numerous Hugo themed local webpages just to get a feel for how Hugo worked, what the different themes looked like and how they were structured, and how to manipulate them.
 First, peruse the [Hugo themes](https://themes.gohugo.io/).
 Next, either simply create new empty directories to create themes or generate new R projects and directories to create themes.
-Once you have empty directory / R Project, and in R have your working directory set to that directory, simply create themes like:
+Once you have an empty directory / R Project, and in R have your working directory set to that directory, simply create themes like:

 ```r
 blogdown::new_site(theme = "gcushen/hugo-academic")